soenke-sp/TreeSeg/README.md

 To run this project, follow these steps:

-1. Download or clone the project repository.
+1. Download the script tool file here.
-2. Open the project in ArcGIS Pro.
+2. Open the file in ArcGIS Pro.
 3. Run the script tool and follow the instructions.

 ## Usage